furrlori-oss/hwip/docs/Results/site-details-report.md

 - *Card*: The card on the top left of the report displays basic site identification information.
 Scroll down the report for details.
 - *Map*: Click the "Expand" button to view the map in full screen.
 Click "Collapse" to return the map to its original size.
 The "Layers" section allows you to toggle the base map between street or satellite view.
 - *Jump to Section*: the contents of the report are listed as links that take you directly to that section of the report.
+- *Table Sort Arrows*: certain tables on the report have up and down arrows next to the column names.
+Click on a set of arrows to sort the data in the table by that column.

 ## Data Sections